openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (4) The Verifier then sends the Authorization Request with the `request-id` as `state` and the `nonce` value created in step (1) to the Wallet.

-(5) After authenticating the End-User and getting her consent to share the request Credentials, the Wallet sends the Authorization Response with the parameters `vp_token`, `presentation_submission` (optional) and `state` to the `response_uri` of the Verifier.
+(5) After authenticating the End-User and getting their consent to share the request Credentials, the Wallet sends the Authorization Response with the parameters `vp_token`, `presentation_submission` (optional) and `state` to the `response_uri` of the Verifier.

 (6) The Verifier's Response URI checks whether the `state` value is a valid `request-id`.
 If so, it stores the Authorization Response data linked to the respective `transaction-id`.
 It then creates a `response_code` as fresh, cryptographically random number with sufficient entropy that it also links with the respective Authorization Response data.
 It then returns the `redirect_uri`, which includes the `response_code` to the Wallet.